bell0x07/CongressChecklist/README.md

 Check out the [USB-C cable matrix][36] on what a certain manufacturer's cable actually supports.

 - USB-C from or to micro USB adapter (To charge a phone or laptop from a powerbank)
-- USB-C to mini USB cable to connect to a micro controller or serial adapter (like FTDI)
-- USB-C cable (Check if it does 5Gbit/s or 10Gbit/s USB.
-It doesn't have to, but helps to *know* before you troubleshoot an issue for hours.)
-- USB-C adapter to
-    - USB-A
-    - HDMI/DVI/VGA
-    - Audio jack
-    - Ethernet (RJ45)
-- USB-C docking station (and power supply if necessary)
-- Razer Core
-- USB-C multiport switch

-##### Thunderbolt
-- Thunderbolt 3 (with USB-C connector) to Thunderbolt 1/2.
-(These adapters do *not* carry Mini Displayport signals, you cannot cascade a Mini Displayport to some video standard adapter.
-Well, you can, but it won't work.)
-- Thunderbolt 1/2 cable
-- Thunderbolt 3 cable (with USB-C connectors)
-- PCI Break out Box

 ##### Serial
 - RS232 cable (DB9, DB25)